PreibischLab/FRC-QE/README.md

 <br />

-Test data that we acquired to benchmark the method can be downloaded [here](https://www.bit.ly/FRC-QE_example_data).
+Test data that we acquired to benchmark the method can be downloaded from zenodo [here](https://zenodo.org/record/4604685#.YE-b8-Yo-u4).
 <br />
 <br />